browserengineering/book/book/forms.md

 For this code to work, you'll also need to change `nodes` and `rules` from local variables in the `load` method to new fields on a `Tab`.
-Note that styling moved from `load` to `render`, but downloading the style sheets didn't---we don't re-download the style sheets every time you type![^update-styles]
+Note that styling moved from `load` to `render`, but downloading the style sheets didn't---we don't re-download the style sheets[^update-styles] every time you type!

 [^update-styles]: Actually, some changes to the web page could delete
     existing `link` nodes or create new ones.
 Real browsers respond to